franramirez688/wxWidgets/README.md

 - http://stackoverflow.com/ if you tag your question with "wxwidgets"
 - Please report bugs at http://trac.wxwidgets.org/newticket

-We would also gladly welcome [your contributions](CONTRIBUTING.md).
+We would also gladly welcome your contributions (see CONTRIBUTING.md file)

 Have fun!